Louis345/Flashcard_App/README.md

 # Flashcard App.

-The app is designed to allow users to quickly add words that they're currently learning.
+The app is designed to allow users to quickly add words that they're currently learning, to scroll through the words that they've added, to be able to share content with their favorite youtube, and also has spaced repetition system to help users learn the words in an efficient manner.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+clone the repo by typing in git clone https://github.com/Louis345/Flashcard_App.git.
+Then run npm install.
+Cd into terminal flashcard and run yarn start.

 ### Prerequisites